 Only your health care provider can tell if you have asthma.
 He/she will ask you questions about how you are feeling in general and also specific questions about your breathing.
 You will be asked about your past health and your family’s health and about any medications you take and if you have any allergies.
-Your health care provider will likely give you a physical exam and check your nose, listen to your lungs and heart, etc. to make sure you don’t have any other problems.
+Your health care provider will likely give you a physical exam and check your nose, throat, listen to your lungs and heart, etc. to make sure you don’t have any other problems.
 You might be asked to breathe into a tube (called a “peak flow meter”) that measures how much air your lungs can hold.
 If you are diagnosed with asthma you may be referred to a specialist.

 What is exercise-induced asthma (EIA)?

 Some people only have asthma symptoms when they exercise or play sports.
 People with EIA have airways that are overly sensitive to sudden changes in temperature and humidity, especially when breathing colder, drier air during aerobic exercise.
 There are some things you can do to help control exercise-induced asthma.

-- Take a quick-acting prescription inhaler 15 minutes before you exercise (to open up your airways)
+- Take a quick-acting prescription inhaler 15 minutes before you exercise (to open up your airway)

 - Do warm up exercises for about 10-minutes before heavy physical activity

 - Begin exercising slowly and work up to a faster pace – This has been found to prevent asthma symptoms during exercise

 If you are having trouble with your asthma while you are exercising, try the following: